-- Numbering followed by: the character to follow the numbering symbol (plus any characters-for example a punctuation mark-chosen on the Options page to appear after the number).
+- N fo by: the character to follow the numbering symbol (plus any characters-for example a punctuation mark-chosen on the Options page to appear after the number).
 Choose between a tab stop, a space, or nothing.
-If you select the tab stop, you can specify the position of the tab. - Indent at: how much space is reserved for the numbering symbol, measured from the left page margin.
-The alignment of the first line of the list is also affected by any tab you may have set to follow the numbering. - Aligned at: the position of the numbering symbol, measured from the left margin of the page.

-• Numbering alignment: how the numbering (including any text before or after as set in the Options page) will be aligned.
-The Aligned at value determines the symbol alignment.
+If you select the tab stop, you can specify the position of the tab. - Ind a: how much space is reserved for the numbering symbol, measured from the left page margin.
+The alignment of the first line of the list is also affected by any tab you may have set to follow the numbering. - A a: the position of the numbering symbol, measured from the left margin of the page. - N a : how the numbering (including any text before or after as set in the Options page) will be aligned.
+The A a value determines the symbol alignment.

-When defining an indentation different from 0, the position of the tabulation is not considered.
+Note When defining an indentation different from 0, the position of the tabulation is not considered.